 Couchsurfing is a free, universal platform connecting travellers from every country.
 Once you have made an account you can offer to host travellers in your home or you can use it to search for hosts when you travel.

 I have stayed with fellow Couchsurfers quite a few times now and have had lovely experiences.
 It’s a great way to meet like-minded people and get a local experience of the city.

 Switzerland is not a country that’s particularly budget friendly..
 I somehow managed to spend £12 on a six-inch subway meal and a cookie.
-For my stay in Bern, I decided to look for a friendly couch surfer that would put me up for a couple nights.
+For my stay in Bern, I decided to look for some one that would put me up for a couple nights.
 This led me to meeting the wonderful Leon.

 In the morning we packed our backpacks and set off for the day I had been looking forward to since I first started planning this trip.
 Hiking in the Alps!

 The train to the Alps was full of tall Swiss families.
 All of them were geared up for a day of hiking under the chilled blue sky.
 I noticed how people who live in a landscape like this seem much happier.
 There was a really positive, sunny atmosphere filling the train.